matrix-org/matrix-spec-proposals/proposals/1943-v3-default-room-version.md

 on v3 compatible servers.

-It does not seem unreasonable to expect Synapse admins to update to > 0.99.0 server as a means to mitigate any difficulties caused by not support rooms v3.
+It does not seem unreasonable to expect Synapse admins to update to > 0.99.0 server as a means to mitigate any difficulties caused by not supporting v3 rooms.

 ## Security considerations